 Brian Coddington, 509.625.6740

-In observance of the Independence Day holiday, Spokane City Hall will be closed on Wednesday, July 4.
+In observance of the Independence Day holiday, the Waste to Energy Facility will be closed on Saturday, July 4.
 Parking meters don’t have to be plugged on July 4.
 Because the Fourth of July is on Saturday, garbage pickup and curbside recycling will remain on its regular pickup schedule.

 Residents can dispose of unwanted fireworks in the household hazardous waste area at the Waste-to-Energy Facility.
 There is no disposal cost.